-There are many important spatial dimensions to cacao farming, including the total land area used, the size of cacao farms, where cultivation is located, where cacao production has expanded or contracted, and where cultivation could and should or should not occur in the future.
+There are many important spatial dimensions to cacao farming, including the total land area used, the size of cacao farms, where cultivation is currently occuring, where cacao production has expanded or contracted in recent years, and where cultivation could and should or should not occur in the future.
 These spatial dimensions, and more importantly the impact of these dimensions upon communities, households, and their environment should be considered in the development of agroforestry policies.
 The multiple spatial dimensions of food production are often neglected in favor of simpler measures of yield per hectare.
 TEEBAgriFood has argued that yield per hectare is not the best measure by which to evaluate a farming sector (TEEB, 2018).
 Instead, multiple diverse measures of the wellbeing of farmers and wellbeing of farming communities should be evaluated simultaneously.

 For example, a TEEBAgriFood study of agroforestry systems in Africa highlighted the food security benefits of agroforestry systems in contrast to intensive, "high tech" production systems (Namirembe et al. 2015).
 At first glance one can see that the high-tech systems produced more cacao per hectare, but this does not mean high tech farmers are better off than agroforestry farmers.
 The sum of many food products produced by agroforestry systems was much higher than the value of cacao output from high tech systems (Figure 5) when subtracting the high input costs of the intensive systems (Figure 6).
+High tech and full sun systems often require external inputs that are too costly for the predominantly smallholder farmers producing cacao.